emilianmanoleuni/Advanced-Deploy-in-ComNetsEmu-of-Open5gs-and-Ueransim/README.md

   | uesimtun2 | 10.45.0.4 | 10 Mbits | 10 Mbits |
   | uesimtun3 | 10.45.0.5 | 10 Mbits | 10 Mbits |
   | uesimtun4 | 10.45.0.6 | 3 Mbits | 3 Mbits |

-  The interface is assigned "first-served" imsi, infact the script registering them modify the speed based on imsi and doesn't follow uesintun numeration.
+  > In my case

+  This script is using open5gs-dbctl tool which allow easily to register and modify the subscribers to mongodb.
+As the WebUI the modification aren't applied until restart of the amf container.
   ```
   /mongo/config/register_subscriber.sh
   ```
-  This script is using open5gs-dbctl tool which allow easily to register and modify the subscribers to mongodb.
-As the WebUI the modification aren't applied until restart of the amf container.

 ## How to increase UE-s
 There are 2 steps: